Code-Inside/Blog/_posts/2014-09-01-WordPress-To-Jekyll-Migration-And-Language-Switch.md

 ---
 layout: post
 title: "Wordpress to Jekyll Migration and Language switch"
+description: "We started the Migration from Wordpress to Jekyll last month - this is our first post on the new platform and in English!"
 date: 2014-09-01 00:10
 author: robert.muehsig
 tags: [Migration, Jekyll, WordPress, Blog, GitHub Pages]